Klang Valley MRT, Malaysia

 Mitsubishi Heavy Industries

 The first phase of the Klang Valley Mass Rapid Transit (KVMRT) project in Kuala Lumpur was recently completed.
-Here Pandrol developed and delivered the fastening systems for the 32 miles Sungai Buloh to Kajang Line.
+Here Pandrol developed and delivered the fastening systems for the 51 km Sungai Buloh to Kajang Line.

 Following a competitive tendering process, Mitsubishi Heavy Industries (MHI) worked with Pandrol to propose compliant and cost effective solutions to the client.
 Pandrol’s technical team recommended its VIPA DRS fastening system for the mainline areas while its Vanguard system is used in specific areas.
 Both systems are designed to control of rail roll on curves, but the lower dynamic stiffness that the Pandrol Vanguard system provides an even greater level of attenuation of transmitted vibrations.
 Pandrol also delivered an integrated third rail solution which provides 750V DC power supply.

 • 51 km of track

 • 400,000 passenger per day

 • Rail type 60E1 (mainline) EN 50E1 (depot)